mikebaldi/IC_GemFarmSimple/README.md

 # Instructions for GemFarmSimple.AHK:
 1. Read and familiarize yourself with all topics covered in Maviin's FAQ: https://docs.google.com/document/d/1ek-66HsOT3VABWdBNh-5iMOSd7UP5ssTRjgS4xkO1To/edit#
 2. Download and install AutoHotkey: https://www.autohotkey.com/
-3. Download `GemFarmSimpleI.AHK`, `IC_MemoryFunctions.AHK`, `IC_ServerCallFunctions.AHK`, `IC_GeneralFunctions.AHK`, `IC_LevelUpFunctions.AHK`, `json.AHK`, and `classMemory.AHK` to the same folder.
+3. Download `GemFarmSimpleI.AHK`, `classIdleChampionsMemory.AHK`, `classServerCalls.AHK`, `IC_GeneralFunctions.AHK`, `IC_LevelUpFunctions.AHK`, `json.AHK`, and `classMemory.AHK` to the same folder.
-    * Occasionally, I may upload different versions of IC_MemoryFunctions.AHK for different versions of IC.
-Any Memory Function file with `_v###` has not been tested with the script by me and only tested for accurate memory reads.
-The file will need to be renamed, deleting the `_v###` portion.
-4. `IC_MemoryFunctions.AHK` and `IC_ServerCallFunctions.AHK` can be downloaded from the following repository: https://github.com/mikebaldi/Idle-Champions
-5. Scan all downloaded files with trusted antivirus software.
+4. Scan all downloaded files with trusted antivirus software.
-6. Right click GemFarmSimple.AHK and select run script.
+5. Right click GemFarmSimple.AHK and select run script.
-7. If this is your first time running the script, click the `Change or View Install Path` button on the settings tab of the GUI and confirm it is correct or update accordingly.
+6. If this is your first time running the script, click the `Change or View Install Path` button on the settings tab of the GUI and confirm it is correct or update accordingly.
-8. If this is your first time running the script, a new champion you want to use in the script is released, or a soft cap increase was released then click the `Build Defines` button.
+7. If this is your first time running the script, a new champion you want to use in the script is released, or a soft cap increase was released then click the `Build Defines` button.
 In the field on the GUI window that pops up, enter the champion ID of the most recent champion released.
 If you are unsure of the champion ID, use https://idle.kleho.ru/hero/ or http://idlechampions.soulreaver.usermd.net/champions.html
-9. With the correct ID entered, click the `Build and Close` button.
+8. With the correct ID entered, click the `Build and Close` button.
 Note, building the defines can take some time, please be patient.
-10. If this is your first time running the script or you have built new defines then click the `Select Specializations` button.
-Choose your specialization choice for each champion or confirm they are correct then click the `Save` button, confirm your selections are correct, and then click the `Close` button.
+9. If this is your first time running the script or you have built new defines then click the `Select Specializations` button.
+Choose your specialization choice for each champion then click the `Save` button, confirm your selections are correct, and then click the `Close` button.
 Note, building the specialization settings GUI can take some time, please be patient.
-11. On the settings tab of the GUI enter or confirm your settings are correct and then click the `Save Settings` button.
+10. On the settings tab of the GUI enter or confirm your settings are correct and then click the `Save Settings` button.
 This will also save the defines and specialization settings you built as part of previous steps, allowing you to skip steps 6 through 9 on subsquent uses of the script, except as noted above.
 See below for Settings Documentation.
 Note: this will create a new file in the script directory: GemFarmSimpleUserSettings.JSON.
 This file will be loaded automatically the next time the script is run.
-12. In the in game settings, uncheck **'Disable F1-F12 Leveling'** and if using seat 12 champion then make sure to change Steam's settings for screenshots.
+11. In the in game settings, uncheck **'Disable F1-F12 Leveling'** and if using seat 12 champion then make sure to change Steam's settings for screenshots.
-13. Load into a Free Play Adventure, assign your speed gem farming team to formation save slot 1 (the one accessed with button 'q'), only assign three familiars to the field with none to be used anywhere else, and click the `Run` button.
+12. Load into a Free Play Adventure, assign your speed gem farming team to formation save slot 1 (the one accessed with button 'q'), only assign three familiars to the field with none to be used anywhere else, and click the `Run` button.
-14. Click the `X` button in the upper right corner to close and exit the script.
+13. Click the `X` button in the upper right corner to close and exit the script.

 ## Recommended Additional Steps:
 Review AutoHotkey tutorials and documentation.